-In addition to those expenses above, I’ve also invested some of my own money into the blog.
+In addition to the above expenses, I’ve also invested some of my own money into this blogging business.
 I spent a great deal of money on hardware and software upgrades, and various other useful tools.
 Here’s the list below.

 MacBook Air $1,269 (Amazon Link)

 iMac 21″ $1,343 (Amazon Link)